Your contract of employment

 • Supply teachers who earn less than the £120-per-week threshold, or who are self-employed, are not entitled to SSP.

 • SSP is payable for a ‘period of incapacity for work’.
-With the exception of Covid-19-related absences, this is any period of four or more calendar days in a row, known as ‘waiting days’.
+This is any period of four or more calendar days in a row, known as ‘waiting days’.
 This includes weekends, bank holidays and non-working days where an employee is incapable of work due to illness.

 If there are fewer than four consecutive days in a ‘Period of Incapacity for Work’, there is no SSP due.